 Private Sector Educational Loan Programs provide both fixed-amount loan programs and revolving lines of credit.
 Unlike federal loans, these programs are based on creditworthiness.
 Interest rates are usually higher and interest begins to accrue immediately, although you often have the option of deferring payment while you are in school.

 Terms and conditions for these programs are not set by the federal government and are subject to change.
-For more information, please contact the UC Davis Graduate Financial Aid Office at (530) 752-7423.
+For more information, please contact the UC Davis Graduate Financial Aid Office or contact a financial aid expert here.